HarryEMartland/blog/_posts/2019-05-25-collect-average.markdown

 Don't reinvent the wheel!
 It is drilled into you when you are learning to code, but how do you know when you are?
-If you are doing something which is pretty trivial or a common task, chances are it can ether be done simpler or some one has done it for you.
+If you are doing something which is pretty trivial or a common task, chances are it can either be done simpler or someone has done it for you.
 I see developers often complicating things partly due to lack of experience but also people get a kick out of doing it themselves.

-The most recent case of this for me was someone trying get calculate the average, min and max of a list.
+The most recent case of this for me was someone trying to get calculate the average, min and max of a list.
 Straight away they started writing a loop, calculating the sum then the average.
-After a bit of googling turns out stream has a collector for this.
+After a bit of googling it turns out stream has a collector for this.

 Here is a simplified version of the final code.
 ```java